 STUDENTS WILL ONLY CROSS IN FRONT OF THE SCHOOL BUS WHEN THE RED ALTERNATING LIGHTS ARE FLASHING and THE TRAFFIC HAS COME TO A COMPLETE STOP and THE DRIVER HAS GIVEN THE SIGNAL IT IS OK TO CROSS!

->

-> Parents should always remain at the bus stop and not interfere with the loading or unloading procedure.
-If you have a safety concern, discuss with your child's school bus driver or contact transportation Services.
+Parents should always remain at the bus stop and not interfere with the loading or unloading procedure.
+If you have a concern, please contact transportation Services,

->

-> *NOTE: in cases where the RED ALTERNATING LIGHTS are NOT used for unloading students;
+*NOTE: in cases where the RED ALTERNATING LIGHTS are NOT used for unloading students;

 - The students shall wait in the safe zone until the bus departs, and then students may leave the bus stop, crossing at an intersection or crosswalk if required.